 Lateral Head Triceps Exercises for Bigger, Stronger Arms

-The triceps muscle is made up of three heads: the lateral head, the long head, and the medial head.
+Triceps, are three-headed muscles opposite the biceps and responsible for 2/3 of the upper arm mass.
+The triceps muscle comprises three heads: the lateral head, the long head, and the medial head tricep.

 In this article, I will discuss the following: